 Using the same chunk size as before, let’s see what the data would look like once chunked up.

 See how many of the chunks are now different than before?
 Just inserting a few bytes mid-way in the file essentially pushed all the content out enough that it completely upset the chunk-hashing mechanism that looked so good on the previous slide.

-Unlike fixed length blocks, with variable length blocks, what we do is not fix the size, but instead fix on a repeated character or pattern.
+Unlike fixed-length blocks, with variable length blocks, what we do is not fix the size, but instead, fix a repeated character or pattern.
 Anytime the software sees that familiar character or pattern, it starts a new block.

 We’ll use the same sentence as before for our example.
 And for the repeated pattern, we’ll use the character ‘E’.
 Whenever we see an E, we’ll start a new block.
 So the block sizes may vary – they may be really small or sometimes a bit larger, but they’ll always start with an E.